UCSF-DSOS/r4e/README.md

 ## Install UCSF DSI Courses

-After you'd loaded *learnr* and devtools, you can install R courses from UCSF DSI.
-Courses are constantly updated, and you should install the courses every time to ensure you are viewing the most up-to-date version of the course.
+After you'd loaded *learnr* and devtools, you can install course.
+UCSF DSI courses are regularly updated, and you should install the course every time to ensure you are viewing the most up-to-date version of the course.

-    devtools::install_github("UCSF-DSI/UCSFDSILearnr")
+    devtools::install_github("UCSF-DSI/r4e")

-## Launch Courses
+## Launch Course

-Now that the courses have been installed, you can access them in the Tutorial Pane at the top right of RStudio.
+Now that the course has been installed, you can access the lessons in the Tutorial Pane at the top right of RStudio.

 ![Tutorials Pane is at the Top Right of RStudio](images/tutorials.png "Tutorials Pane is at the Top Right of RStudio")

-The courses in this series are:
+The lessons in this course are:

--   R for Everyone - Part 1: The Basics
+1. R and RStudio

--   R for Everyone - Part 2: Computer Programming
+2. Computer Programming

--   R for Everyone - Part 3: Data
+3. Objects

+4. Conditions

+5. Loops

+6. Functions

+7. Vectors

+8. Matrices

+9. Data Frames

-Begin a course by clicking *Start Tutorial*.
-We recommend viewing the course in a new window, and to do that, you'll just need to click the *Show in new window* icon at the top left of the Tutorial Pane.
+Begin a lesson by clicking *Start Tutorial*.
+We recommend viewing the lesson in a new window, and to do that, you'll just need to click the *Show in new window* icon at the top left of the Tutorial Pane.

 ![Tutorial Menu is on the Top Left of the Tutorial Pane](images/tutorial_menu.png "Tutorial Menu is on the Top Left of the Tutorial Pane")

-You can stop or pause the course at any time, and RStudio will remember your progress.
+You can stop or pause the lesson at any time, and RStudio will remember your progress.